I made the deadline

-If you’ve missed the application deadline, don’t worry.
+If you think you might miss the application deadline, don’t worry.
 First contact your chosen universities to find out whether there are places available.

 All applications received after 30 June will automatically be entered into Clearing.
 So you'll need to begin/finish your applications as soon as possible.
 Clearing begins in July and finishes in September

 If you’ve not started your application, you can check out our guide to registering with UCAS in week 6.

 The majority of universities should have some spaces available on their courses, but Clearing is normally first-come-first-served, so you’ll need to get in quick.
 You will also still need to meet the entry requirements of the course.